Examines the origins, aims and framework of corporate governance as it exists in the UK

 HR teams have an important role to play in building and maintaining ethical cultures within organisations, where corporate responsibility is recognised by all.
 For instance, HR might encourage decision-makers to review the ethical dimensions of business decisions.
 Additionally, HR professionals build people management systems that support ethical behaviours through appropriate reward and performance management processes.
-Read about how HR can establish an ethical culture in our Business ethics and the role of HR factsheet.
+Read about how HR can establish an ethical culture in our Ethical practice and the role of HR factsheet.

 An HR team’s role in CR takes various forms, including:

 Employment and people management practices.
 The HR function needs to first look at its own domain, embedding CR into core HR practices.
 It must ensure that, as a minimum, statutory obligations are met in all aspects of employment and people management, and that the organisation aims to go beyond this where possible.
 This applies to the whole range of HR practices, including recruitment, terms and conditions, health and safety, communications, inclusion, diversity and fair treatment, learning and development, performance management and reward and benefits - see our factsheets on these topics.
 One area of HR practice that has received particular attention is the fair treatment of whistleblowers.

 Supporting a broad CR strategy.
 HR teams have a role in communicating with and educating employees at all levels on their social and environmental responsibilities.
 As well as threading sustainability concerns through people management policies and practices, HR can play a central role in ensuring alignment between the organisation’s values, culture and business activity.
 Equally, learning and development functions play an important role in developing management capability and promoting organisational learning in corporate responsibility.

 Volunteering schemes.
 HR often leads community-based schemes such as employer-supported volunteering programmes.
 Various CIPD research has argued that these can make important contributions to learning and development as well as employee benefits and engagement.